 That’s why it’s more useful to focus your energy (as well as spending) on one airline alliance so that you can load up on points that can be used for specific partner airlines.
-If you’re looking for a comparison between Qantas and Velocity, check out our blog where we found which one of the two has lower requirements for points redemption on flights.
+If you’re looking for a comparison between Qantas and Velocity, check out our rewards credit cards hub where you can find which one of the two has lower requirements for points redemption on flights.

 It’s a tricky decision when you’ve been collecting points with one airline and another one goes on sale.
 At a time like this, you’ve got to make your choices very carefully.
 For example, if the cheaper flight will save you $50 without earning any extra points and the other one can earn you points worth $150 towards your next trip, you could be better off paying that extra bit now.